SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/github.md

 **Summary**
 1. Go to "Playground" > "Manage Projects" and create a new Project and [name it appropriately](name_formats.md#docassemble-projects-and-packages-pascalcase).
 1. Go back to "Playground" and upload your files or make a new file.
 The name of the YAML file should be the [name of your form](name_formats.md#form-files-stored-in-docassemble-snake_case).
-1. Go to "Folder" > "Packages" and save your package.
+1. [Go to Packages](#navigate-to-packages) and save your package.
 Its name should be based on the form name and [follow conventions](name_formats.md#docassemble-projects-and-packages-pascalcase).
 1. [Commit/push the package to GitHub](https://docassemble.org/docs/packages.html#github).

 **Details**